18 Healthy Salmon Recipes You'll Love

 Easy to make and an easy way to get a nutritious meal, this sheet pan dinner will help you get your next dinner on the table and cleaned up in no time.
 Green beans and roasted potatoes are served alongside salmon that has been marinated in a lime, honey, and soy dressing.
 It's all topped off with a finely chopped Thai chili pepper, also known as a bird's eye chili, to give the dish a little extra pizazz.

 Roasted Kale and Salmon Detox Salad

 This salad couldn't be simpler, as it comes together on just a single sheet tray.
 Lay a base of bone-building kale, throw on some tart cherry tomatoes, and then place on your salmon fillets.
-Two slices of blood oranges top of the salmon to really brighten up the plate and add a burst of sweet, acidic flavors.
+Two slices of blood oranges top the salmon to really brighten up the plate and add a burst of sweet, acidic flavor.

 Get the recipe from Sweet Phi.

 While the 5-spiced salmon is certainly the star of this dish, the salad medley it rests on top of is not far behind.
 The higher calorie count is due to healthy items like nutrient-dense avocado, black beans, and the salmon.
 These healthy fats and lean proteins are complemented by spicy jalapeno, juicy mango, and light butter lettuce.
 If you're worried about calories, you can cut back on the fats, but leave the shredded cheddar!

 Pan Seared Salmon With Basil Vinaigrette